syncfusion-content/ej2-angular-docs/ej2-angular/grid/tool-bar/tool-bar-items.md

 ### Customize built-in toolbar items

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid component allows customization of the built-in toolbar items to meet specific requirements.
+The Angular Data Grid component allows customization of the built-in toolbar items to meet specific requirements.
 This customization can include adding, removing, or modifying toolbar items, as well as handling custom actions when toolbar buttons are clicked.

 Customization of built-in toolbar items is achieved using the [toolbarClick](https://ej2.syncfusion.com/angular/documentation/api/grid#toolbarclick) event of the grid.
 This event is triggered when any toolbar button is clicked, allowing custom logic to be implemented.